Broadband Development Conference

 Marissa Mitrovich Marissa Mitrovich FBA, VP of Public Policy

-Thomas Tyler Thomas Tyler Co-Founder, C207 Partners
+Thomas Tyler Thomas Tyler C207 Partners, Co-Founder

-3:00 pm – 3:30 pm Room 3
+3:00 pm – 3:30 pm Governors Square 14

 If You Build It, They Won’t Necessarily Come: Acquiring and Keeping Subscribers Through Broadband Adoption Strategies